Rparab0/Rparab0/README.md

 ## 🔭 My Projects

-- **TranslationBuddy-FlaskLiveApp:** A real-time translation web app powered by Flask and translation APIs to break language barriers.
+- **[TranslationBuddy-FlaskLiveApp](http://rparab8.pythonanywhere.com/):** A real-time translation web app powered by Flask and translation APIs to break language barriers.
-- **NLP-to-SQL-Buddy:** Seamlessly converts natural language queries to SQL queries for efficient database interactions.
+- **[NLP-to-SQL-Buddy](http://parabrutik560.pythonanywhere.com/):** Seamlessly converts natural language queries to SQL queries for efficient database interactions.
-- **Amazon-Apparel-Recommendation-System:** An advanced recommendation engine based on content-based clustering for personalized apparel recommendations.
+- **[Amazon-Apparel-Recommendation-System]:** An advanced recommendation engine based on content-based clustering for personalized apparel recommendations.
-- **TextSummarizationWebApp:** A powerful web app for automatic text summarization, leveraging the GPT-3 API.
+- **[TextSummarizationWebApp]:** A powerful web app for automatic text summarization, leveraging the GPT-3 API.
-- **Flight Prediction Flask App:** A Flask web app for predicting flight fares based on various features like source, destination, airline, and more.
+- **[Flight Prediction Flask App]:** A Flask web app for predicting flight fares based on various features like source, destination, airline, and more.
-- **Text Similarity Flask App using Sentence Transformer:** A Flask web app to calculate text similarity using the powerful Sentence Transformer model.
+- **[Text Similarity Flask App using Sentence Transformer]:** A Flask web app to calculate text similarity using the powerful Sentence Transformer model.
-- **StackOverflow Tag Predictor:** A machine learning model to predict tags for StackOverflow questions.
+- **[StackOverflow Tag Predictor]:** A machine learning model to predict tags for StackOverflow questions.

 ## 🌟 Highlights